nikeboy94/QA-Cinemas-Cohort5-Team1/README.md

 ## Branch naming convention:
 QA-XX where XX is the issue name on JIRA.

-Use "git commit -m "#comment ..." to add (something meaningful) to JIRA.
+Use "git commit -m "QA-XX #comment ..." to add (something meaningful) to JIRA.

 ## Git commands
 To pull new files from master into your branch: